feedzai/pdb/README.md

 ## Changes from 2.8.0
 * It now uses Guava 25.1-jre version, which might require the client to also upgrade it to match the same version

-## Changes from 2.9.0
-* H2 upgraded to 2.1.210 version

-H2 2.x is not backward compatible with H2 1.x.
-Two changes worth some comments:

-* Values stored in `BOOLEAN` columns now can only be compared to boolean values (`TRUE` or `FALSE`).
-Comparisons using values like `"TRUE"`, `"FALSE"`, `1` or `0` will not work.
-* When a user-defined ID is forced into a column that has auto-increment enabled, the increment sequence is not affected by the user-defined ID.
-That could lead to errors regarding ID duplication, for instance.
-Be careful when overriding IDs in auto-increment columns or, even better, do not do that.

 ## Compiling PDB

 In order to compile PDB you will need to have the Oracle Driver JAR in your local repository.